 Customs Authority: What to Do

-When you enter the “customs” area of your destination country, an officer will provide you with an Arrival/Departure Record.
+When you enter your destination country’s “customs” area, an officer will provide you with an Arrival/Departure Record.
+You may also need to complete the customs form upon going through customs.

-If they give you a Declaration Form, make sure that your answers match what’s on the Arrival/Departure Record.
+If they give you a Declaration Form, ensure your answers match what’s on the Arrival/Departure Record.
 As the agency in charge of transportation security administration for many international flights, the agents may also ask several questions about you.

-A lot of these searches are completely random, but there are certain red flags that customs agents will look out for that will almost guarantee a search e.g. wearing combat boots or military-style clothing on a civilian flight.
+Many of these searches are completely random, but there are certain red flags that customs agents will look out for that will almost guarantee a search, e.g., wearing combat boots or military-style clothing on a civilian flight.

 See Related: Worst Airports That’ll Make You Hate Flying